 These fritters are addictive, I swear!
 Once I start making them and eating them, I can't seem to stop.
 The same goes for my family and friends.
 Everyone gets excited when they know these zucchini fritters are being made!

-A word of advice though, they may seem small and you will be tempted to make bigger fritters but don’t!
-They are pretty fragile when you turn them and making bigger fritters resulted in a crumbled pile of zucchini fritter “hash” in my pan.
+A word of advice though, these Keto Zucchini Fritters with Bacon and Cheese may seem small and you will be tempted to make bigger fritters but don't!
+They are pretty fragile when you turn them and making bigger fritters resulted in a crumbled pile of zucchini fritter "hash" in my pan.

 So keep them small and bite-sized!